swisspol/Libraries-OLD/README.md

 Overview
 ========

-This repository contains various precompiled third-party libraries ready-to-use for OS X & iOS.
+This repository contains various third-party libraries precompiled as static libraries and ready-to-use for OS X & iOS.
 The build scripts are also provided.

+* libexif
+* libexiv2
+* libexpat
+* libjpeg-turbo
+* liblcms2
+* liblept
+* libpng
+* libprotobuf
+* libsqlite3
+* libwebp

 Building
 ========